Japanese cuisine: Thailand

 In Southeast Asia, Thailand is the largest market for Japanese food.
 This is partly because Thailand is a popular tourist destination, having large numbers of Japanese expatriates, as well as the local population having developed a taste for authentic Japanese cuisine.
 According to the Organisation that Promote Japanese Restaurants Abroad (JRO), the number of Japanese restaurants in Thailand jumped about 2.2-fold from 2007's figures to 1,676 in June 2012.
 In Bangkok, Japanese restaurants accounts for 8.3 percent of all restaurants, following those that serve Thai.
 Numbers of Japanese chain restaurants has established their business in Thailand, such as Yoshinoya gyūdon restaurant chain, Gyu-Kaku yakiniku restaurant chain and Kourakuen ramen restaurant chain.

 United Kingdom

 Japanese food Inspired restaurant chains in the UK include Wagamama, YO!
 Sushi, Nudo Sushi Box, Wasabi, Bone Daddies and Kokoro, often localising the food and mixing in other ingredients originating from Southeast Asia and India.

 United States

 The California roll has been influential in sushi's global popularity; its invention often credited to a Japanese-born chef working in Los Angeles, with dates assigned to 1973, or even 1964.
-The dish has been snubbed by some purist sushi chefs, and also likened to the America-born chop suey by one scholar.
+The dish has been snubbed by some purist sushi chefs, and also likened to the American-born chop suey by one scholar.